Chuck Connors: Professional basketball (1946–1948)

 Following his military discharge in 1946, the Connors joined the Rochester Royals (now the Sacramento Kings) of the National Basketball League for their 1945–1946 championship season.
 For the 1946–1947 season, he joined the newly formed Boston Celtics of the Basketball Association of America.
 During his tenure with the Celtics in 1946, Connors became the first professional basketball player to break a backboard.
 He did so during pregame practice before the Celtics' first home game of their inaugural season with a shot and not a slam dunk, which is what typically breaks a backboard in modern basketball.
 He played 53 games for Boston before leaving the team early in the 1947–48 season.

-Connors is one of 13 athletes to have played in both the National Basketball Association and Major League Baseball.
-The 12 others: Danny Ainge, Frank Baumholtz, Hank Biasatti, Gene Conley, Dave DeBusschere, Dick Groat, Steve Hamilton, Mark Hendrickson, Cotton Nash, Ron Reed, Dick Ricketts, and Howie Schultz.
+Connors is among the 13 athletes to have played in both the National Basketball Association and Major League Baseball; the others are: Danny Ainge, Frank Baumholtz, Hank Biasatti, Gene Conley, Dave DeBusschere, Dick Groat, Steve Hamilton, Mark Hendrickson, Cotton Nash, Ron Reed, Dick Ricketts, and Howie Schultz.

 Connors attended spring training in 1948 with Major League Baseball's Brooklyn Dodgers, but did not make the squad.
 He played two seasons for the Dodgers' AAA team, the Montreal Royals, before playing one game with the Dodgers in 1949.
 After two more seasons with Montreal, Connors joined the Chicago Cubs in 1951, playing in 66 games as a first baseman and occasional pinch hitter.
 In 1952, he was sent to the minor leagues again to play for the Cubs' top farm team, the Los Angeles Angels.